zedshape/ztime/README.md

 Any blank cell means an algorithm cannot complete on a specific dataset within the runtime or memory cutoff.

-For non-interpretable classifiers, we have brought the result from the most recent benchmark in [HIVE-COTE 2.0](https://link.springer.com/article/10.1007/s10994-021-06057-9) paper.
+For non-interpretable classifiers, we have brought the result from the most recent benchmark in the [HIVE-COTE 2.0](https://link.springer.com/article/10.1007/s10994-021-06057-9) paper.